 The CDC recommends the following:

 - Anyone 18 and older can get a booster shot (16 for Pfizer).

 - Those eligible for a Pfizer or Moderna booster can receive it six months after their second dose.

 - Those eligible for a Johnson & Johnson booster can receive it two months after immunization.

 What’s the difference between a booster shot and a third dose?

 A third dose is for those who are immunocompromised and may not have received sufficient protection from the first two doses.
 Those age 12 and older who received the Pfizer vaccine are eligible to receive a third dose at least 28 days after their second dose.
 Those age 18 and older who received the Moderna vaccine may get a third dose 28 days after their second dose.
-A Pfizer dose should only be given if Moderna is in short supply and cannot be found.
+It is preferred that patients receive a booster with the same vaccine they initially received, but there is good data that it is effective to use another vaccine for boosting if the original vaccine is in short supply and cannot be found.

 Will a prescription or doctor’s order be needed to get a booster or third dose?

 No order or prescription is needed.
 The person seeking a booster or third dose confirms that he or she is eligible to receive it.